 Do these animals look familiar?

 The ice ages were very recent as Earth history goes.
 The animals are familiar, but they're still very different from modern ones.
 For one thing, most of them were huge.
-A large surface area-to-volume ratio is better for keeping warm.
+A small surface area-to-volume ratio is better for keeping warm (less surface to lose heat from).
 Although the dominant animals were mammals, the Pleistocene Earth still does not look quite modern.

 The Cenozoic Era